Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 • Wingspan: 20.1-24.0 in

 The kestrel is one of the most common predatory birds in North America.
-Kestrels are the smallest type of falcons in North America.
-It lives throughout the continental U.S. and much of South America year-round, with migratory populations in Canada and Central America.
+It lives throughout the continental U.S. and much of South America year-round, with migratory populations in Canada, the Northern United States and Central America.
 Their spots and vibrant colors really set them apart from the other falcons on this list.

-I mentioned that American Kestrels are the smallest falcons, but they’re also actually the smallest birds of prey in North America.
+American Kestrels are the smallest falcons, but they’re also actually the smallest birds of prey in North America.
 Their small size means they hunt mostly small creatures like grasshoppers, lizards, mice, and sometimes small birds.
-Kestrels can live in a wide variety of environments, including urban settings, which means they’re frequently sighted by people in large cities.
+Their small size doesn’t prevent them from being fierce and efficient hunters, though.
+They can see ultra violet light which allows them to see urine trails of prey species like voles that can lead them straight to their next meal.
+Kestrels can live in a wide variety of environments, including urban settings, which means they’re frequently sighted by people in cities.

 2. Merlin